-On behalf of the Directors, I would like to express my sincere gratitude to all valued business partners for their continuous support and loyalty in 2017 and over the years.
-The Board would like to extend its appreciation to the support and commitment from the CEO, senior management team and all employees for their leadership and hard work in striving through another tough year.
+On behalf of the Board of Directors, I would like to record my sincere gratitude to all valued business partners for their continued support and loyalty over the years.
+The Board would like to extend its appreciation to the support and commitment from the CEO, senior management team and all employees for their leadership and dedication in striving through a tough year in 2018.